IBMStockTrader/cash-account/README.md

 - `PUT /cash-account/debit/{owner}/{debitAmount}` - subtracts money (USD) from a specific owner's account
 - `PUT /cash-account/credit/{owner}/{creditAmount}` - adds money (USD) from a specific owner's account
 - `DELETE /cash-account/{owner}` - deletes the account of a specific owner

+This project is developed by [Celina Chen](https://github.com/CC9759) with the help of the Kyndryl Cloud Journey Optimization team!